Roasted Vegetable Salad

 Baby Broccoli – Rinse, dry and place the baby broccoli on a baking tray.
 I like eating the stems, but you have the option to trim them as well.

 Honeycrisp Apple – Rinse and dry a large honey crisp apple.
 Core it and dice it into bite sized pieces about the size of a dime.

-Lemon – It’s best to use fresh squeezed lemon for the apple.
-This will help prevent it from browning.
+Lemon – It’s best to toss the apples in fresh squeezed lemon.
+This will help prevent them from browning.

 Parmesan Cheese – For this recipe, I used shaved parmesan cheese.
 However, blue cheese or feta cheese would also work well.